aibhleog/Quick-Tools-for-the-Observational-Astronomer/playing-with-your-bashrc.md

 ### III.
 Setting aliases for the 'Quick Tools' `python` scripts
 Below I'll show you how I've set up the aliases in my `.bashrc` for the `python` scripts shared in this repository.
 ```
+# alias for printing all current python scripts by their aliases
+alias pycommands='python /home/aibhleog/path/to/all_pycommands.py'

 # alias for velocity offset btw two z -- useful for z(Lyman-alpha) and z(systemic)
 alias offset='python /home/aibhleog/path/to/offset.velocity.py'